dragonlabsdev/daemon/README.md

 Contributions to enhance the functionality or performance of the Draco Daemon are encouraged.
 Please submit pull requests for any enhancements.

 ## License
-(c) 2024 MJ and contributors.
+(c) 2025 MJ and contributors.
 This software is licensed under the MIT License.

 ## Credits
 SRYDEN
 Skyport
-Hydra-Labes

-- Thanks ma4z,ether,achul123,privt
+- Thanks ,ether,achul123,privt